John Bear (pirate)

-History
+Biography

+Privateer for the English

 Bear was granted a privateering commission in September 1684 by Governor William Stapleton of Nevis, which he used to attack Spanish ships despite the commission only giving him leave to attack Indians and pirates.
 The Dutch Governor of Curacao in January 1685 ordered Bear tried for capturing a Spanish ship while the Dutch were at peace with Spain, which Bear avoided.
 However, in April 1686 Bear led a raid on Tortola, capturing slaves and abusing Dutch and English prisoners.
 As a result, the Dutch abandoned Tortola's fledgling colony.
 That July Stapleton renewed Bear's commission when Bear appeared in a different ship, claiming his former sloop was leaking which forced them to transfer to the frigate James.

 Stapleton confirmed Bear's capture of the Spanish ship La Soldad in October; Bear claimed he had been searching for the ship that assaulted Tortola when La Soldad attacked him.
 Captain St. Loe of HMS Dartmouth, the Royal Navy warship on station at Nevis, complained at length about Stapleton and Nevis' Deputy Governor Russell ("a great favourer of privateers"), who went out of their way to enable and protect Bear's piracies.
 In turn Russell complained of St. Loe: "His insolence to me, and his abuses to all Deputy-Governors and Councils of these Islands want a better pen than mine to describe".

+Turn to guarda-costas

 Governor Molesworth of Jamaica wrote in August 1687 that Bear had turned pirate, openly attacking English ships.
 Bear had transferred his allegiance to Spain, marrying a supposed noblewoman in Havana with much celebration.
 Molesworth was not fooled: "The nobleman's daughter is a strumpet that he used to carry with him in man's apparel, and is the daughter of a rum-punch-woman of Port Royal".
 Bear apparently had kept his soon-to-be wife aboard his ship, dressed in men's clothes.
 Under Spanish colors he sailed as a guarda costa privateer, patrolling from Havana and Puerto Rico.

+While Bear still engaged in some legitimate commerce (called "a man of good repute and an ancient trader to Jamaica"), by early 1688 he was capturing, looting, and releasing ships regularly, taking three in January alone from his 400 ton, 30-gun Golden Fleece.